-The number of hospitals reporting obstetrical services has remained fairly constant since 2000, as shown in Figure 10-1.
+The number of hospitals reporting obstetrical services has remained fairly constant since 2000, with an average of 52.5 hospitals reporting deliveries over the seven year period.
 Map 10-2 depicts all Mississippi hospitals providing the various levels of obstetrical and newborn services.
 Perinatal facilities are maldistributed as to structure, equipment, and staffing, with the greatest deficiencies in the Delta region.
 The Task Force on Infant Mortality has recommended identifying and licensing OB services in hospitals using the levels of care designation.
+The University of Mississippi Medical Center in Jackson is still the state's only tertiary perinatal center (other than the federally funded center at Keesler AFB).